Onyanko Club: Post-disbandment

 Members who had their solo singles and/or albums earlier and the subgroup Ushirogami Hikaretai continued to expand their activities with more music releases and media appearances.
 Several members had their first solo singles after the disbandment.
-On 21 November 1987, Onyanko Club member number 48 Kayo Agatsuma's first solo single "Private wa Dangerous" was released by CBS/Sony Records.
+On 21 November 1987, Onyanko Club member number 48 Kayo Agatsuma's first solo single, "Private wa Dangerous", was released by CBS/Sony Records.
 It reached number nine on the single chart.
 Onyanko Club B-Gumi member number 5 Mayumi Yamazaki's first solo single "Hitomi wo Mitsumete" was released by Polydor Records (Japan) on 1 April 1988.
 Ushirogami Hikaretai member Akiko Ikuina's first solo single "Mugiwara de Dance" was released by Pony Canyon on 21 May 1988.
 The single and its B-side were used as the opening theme and ending theme, respectively, of Fuji TV's anime Tsuide ni Tonchinkan, which was adaptation from the manga series.
 It reached number eight on the single chart.
 Another Ushirogami Hikaretai member Makiko Saito's first solo single "Yaritai Houdai" was released by Pony Canyon on 21 July 1988.
 It reached number 28 on the single chart.

-Sayuri Kokusho, Minayo Watanabe, Marina Watanabe and Akiko Ikuina went on to have successful careers as an actress, singer and/or TV personality throughout the remainder of the decade and 1990s, appearing on variety TV shows and films.
+Sayuri Kokusho, Minayo Watanabe, Marina Watanabe and Akiko Ikuina went on to have successful careers as actresses, singers, and/or TV personalities throughout the remainder of the decade and 1990s, appearing on variety TV shows and films.
 Sanae Jounouchi continued having music releases constantly and a successful career as an enka singer.
 All of them are active in the entertainment industry as of 2023.
 Ikuina later became a member of the House of Councillors, having been elected from the Tokyo at-large district on 10 July 2022.

 Shizuka Kudo went on to have chart-topping hits in the 1980s and 1990s.
 Rika Tatsumi graduated from Tokai University and launched a career as a sales representative at Pony Canyon promoting artists' releases including Kudo's in the Tokyo and Nagoya areas.

 Eri Nitta found a career as a writer and columnist after retiring into private life in 1990.
 She later re-entered the show business as a TV personality in 1993.
 Miharu Nakajima continued working as a dental hygienist before getting married in 1997.
-Aki Kihara and Mika Nagoya moved to the Netherlands and Hong Kong, respectively, to study and work.
-They eventually got married and settled in the country and region, respectively.
+Aki Kihara and Mika Nagoya moved to the Netherlands and Hong Kong, respectively, to study, work, and they eventually each got married and settled in those locations.
 Harumi Tomikawa became a water sports instructor at JAL Private Resort Okuma in Okinawa after having worked as a commercial model and TV personality for several years.
 Kumiko Susan Yamamoto graduated from Bunkyo Gakuin College and has worked for group companies of the Central Japan Railway Company thereafter.
 Makiko Saito married the chief executive officer of the Sujahta Meiraku Group in 1998.